thinkb4/a-walk-in-graphql/lessons/day_07/day_07.md

 — Disable `stacktrace` for production! _(should be the default behaviour of your server app in production mode, but still...)_
 — Hell yeah! ᕦ( ͡° ͜ʖ ͡°)ᕤ

-Despite the last two assertions we all agree, unless the only thing you have is a fatal error you'll need to start thinking of **"errors"** in terms of **results**, which is true in the GraphQL mindset even though they might not be the results you're expecting for.
-You may think of them as **requested** and **unrequested** results and **make sure all the organization is aligned on how to organize and treat them**.
+Unless the only thing you have is a fatal error, you'll need to start thinking of **"errors"** as **results** —which is true in the GraphQL mindset— even though they might not be the results you're expecting for.

+You can think of them as **requested results** —the `data` node— and **unrequested results** —the `errors` node— and **make sure all the organization is aligned on how to organize and treat them**.

 ### 5. In the land of the **runtime** where the implementation lies — The runtime handles the rest